richardjortega/docker_centos7/README.md

 ```

 ### Synced Folders
-- Synced folder resides at: `/vagrant`
+Synced folder resides at: `/vagrant`
-  - Vagrant will sync all files/folders in this directory to `/vagrant`
+- Vagrant will `rsync` all files/folders where the Vagrantfile is located to this folder

-- Recommended to create a folder called `apps` in this folder as it is already added to `.gitignore` that will sync to the VM.
+Recommended to create a folder called `apps` in this folder as it is already added to `.gitignore` that will sync to the VM.
 Store your repos or other items here.
 - If you create an `apps` folder here, you can find it at `/vagrant/apps`

-Files/folders are synced over `rsync` from where Vagrantfile

 ### Post-install modifications
 If you need root priveleges, the password for `root` is `vagrant`.